OpenSPP/documentation/docs/glossary.rst

        | 🇸🇦 المصادقة

    Beneficiary, beneficiaries
+       In the context of social protection, beneficiaries are the individuals or households targeted by a programme to benefit from a transfer.
+See also: Recipients

        | 🇫🇷 Bénéficiaire, bénéficiaires
        | 🇪🇸 Beneficiario, beneficiarios
        | 🇸🇦 المستفيد، المستفيدين

    Beneficiary operations management
-       A stage along the social protection delivery chain that involves the activity of continuously engaging and collecting information from the field or other sources (such as other databases), which is then processed through a set of protocols, recorded, and used to make decisions.
+       Stage along the social protection delivery chain that involves the activity of continuously engaging and collecting information from the field or other sources (such as other databases), which is then processed through a set of protocols, recorded, and used to make decisions.
 This simple pattern of engaging, collecting, processing, and deciding is the common thread that ties together the set of activities that occur continuously in the implementation of a program.
 Beneficiary operations management includes three main functions, which are implemented simultaneously: beneficiary data management, monitoring of conditionalities, and implementation of a mechanism for the redress of grievances.

        | 🇫🇷 Gestion des opérations des bénéficiaires
        | 🇪🇸 Gestión de las operaciones de los beneficiarios
        | 🇸🇦 إدارة عمليات المستفيدين

    Beneficiary registry
-       A database of beneficiaries of a social protection program.
+       Database of beneficiaries of a social protection program.
 It is also a component of the beneficiary operations management system.
 These beneficiary registries contain information on program beneficiaries.
 Registries that contain information on beneficiaries of multiple programs are known as integrated beneficiary registries.

        | 🇫🇷 Registre des bénéficiaires
        | 🇪🇸 Registro de beneficiarios